Skip to main content

 Stress alone does not directly cause swollen lymph nodes.
 But chronic stress can weaken your immune defenses and make you more likely to catch a virus, which then triggers reactive node swelling.
 If your nodes keep flaring up, the upstream issue is usually frequent infections, not stress itself.

-A pea-sized, soft, tender lymph node in your neck is usually nothing to worry about, especially after a recent cold or sore throat.
+A pea-sized, soft, tender lymph node in your neck is usually nothing to worry about, particularly after a recent cold or sore throat.
 Watch it for 2 to 4 weeks.
 If it stays the same size or grows, gets harder, or is joined by other lumps, fever, night sweats, or weight loss, schedule an appointment.

-A swollen lymph node in your armpit after a vaccine (especially the COVID, flu, or shingles shot) is a normal immune response.
+A swollen lymph node in your armpit after a vaccine (particularly the COVID, flu, or shingles shot) is a normal immune response.
 It usually shows up on the same side as the shot and clears within 2 to 6 weeks.
 If you also have a mammogram scheduled, mention the recent vaccine to the imaging team so they do not misread the swelling.

-Yes, you can feel a normal lymph node, especially in the neck and groin.
+Yes, you can feel a normal lymph node, particularly in the neck and groin.
 A healthy node feels like a small, soft, mobile lump, usually less than half the size of a pea.
 Feeling one is common and not worrying on its own.
 We start paying attention when nodes are bigger than 1 centimeter, hard, or new.

 Antibiotics only help swollen lymph nodes if the underlying cause is a bacterial infection (like strep throat or a skin infection).
 Most swollen nodes are from viruses, and antibiotics do nothing for those.
 We pick antibiotics carefully and only when the source is clearly bacterial.